Ratified by AER General Assembly 31 May 2017

 These three objectives allow for the AER Planning strategy to ensure that the concretisation of AER’s two core objectives are done in line with the statutory decision making process, using all resources available at AER at the right moment in time.
 Finally, it also facilitates the monitoring of the undertook actions and activities.

-Key planning documents
+Key planning documents and web pages

 Based on the AER Statute, the AER planning cycle consists of the following documents: